+Declaration

-Declaration I declare that I have worked on my master's thesis titled "Analysis of Social Media Marketing across Cultures: Consumer Behaviour on Facebook between Cultures" by myself, and I have used only the sources mentioned at the end of the thesis.
-As the author of the bachelor thesis, I declare that the thesis does not break any copyrights.
-In Prague on date of submission30/11/2023
+Marketing across Cultures: Consumer Be my master's thesis titled "Analysis of Social Media Behaviour on Facebook between Cultures" by myself, tioned at the end of the thesis.
+As the author of the does not break any copyrights.

+In Prague on date of submission 30/11/2023